HOME

 Peper Harow

-The oddly named hamlet of Peper Harow (GR: SU935441) near Godalming is as distinctive for the debate over its unusual spelling as it is for its history.
+The seemingly oddly named hamlet of Peper Harow (GR: SU935441) near Godalming is as distinctive for the debate over its unusual spelling as it is for its history.

 Peper Harow Estate